Why do I need a book on C#?

 extensive technical review and editing process.

-to make the learning process easy and fun, we've preloaded all the LINQ
+to make the learning process easy and fun, we've preloaded much of the

 examples into an interactive learning tool.